byteWithRiddhi/my_Practical2/README.md

 # my_Practical2

 Practical: Git Commands
-Aim

-To perform Git operations:
+Aim: To perform Git operations:

 Clone a remote repository
 Create a file locally, commit it, and push to GitHub Pull remote changes into the local repository

 What is Git?

 Git is a distributed version control system used to track changes in source code and manage project versions.